 Follow the Map

 Be sure to dress warmly if you’re doing this hike in winter.
 We did not use ice cleats when we did this hike, but we would recommend that you use them.
 We have since purchased some for winter hiking.
+Check out the picture below.
 We tried them out on a winter hike in Banff National Park and they really made a difference.

 Getting Started on the Grotto Canyon Hike